 Back in February I made some Smiling Poo Emoji Fudge and was shocked at how popular they became.
 To date the video on Facebook has over 4.7 million views.
 I took that as a sign that people love the idea of creating a sweet poop emoji treat, so when I found some silicone molds that looked just like the popular emoji, I just had to use them to make these Poop Emoji Popsicles.

 This recipe is so super simple, that I don’t feel the need to go into much detail here.

 Just watch this video tutorial below to see just how easy these emoji treats are to make.

 To make these chocolate Poop Emoji Popsicles you’ll need to get some of the swirl style silicone molds.
-I found mine on Amazon.
-If you use the links below I receive a small commission for each sale which helps offset the costs of running this website, so thanks for using them to make your purchase.
+I found mine on Amazon (commission earned for sales).

 - 1 cup chocolate milk